IATI/iati-publisher-docs/docs/bulk-import.rst

 Import via XLSX
 """"""""""""""""""
-There are four templates available on the `XLSX import page <https://publisher.iatistandard.org/import/xls>`_:
+There are four templates available on the `XLSX import page <https://publisher.iatistandard.org/import/xls>`_.
+These cover basic activity data, results, indicators and periods.

-1. Basic Activity Data
-2. Results
-3. Indicators
-4. Periods
+See `Which import template should I use? <https://docs.publisher.iatistandard.org/en/latest/which-template/>`_ for help choosing the right template.
 If you are not publishing results data, you only need to use the 'Basic Activity Data' template.

 Pre-import checks